Alejandro Fernández: 2007–2010: Viento a Favor, Dos Mundos

-2011–present: "Hoy Tengo Ganas de Ti", Confidencias, Rompiendo Fronteras
+2011–2017: "Hoy Tengo Ganas de Ti", Confidencias, Rompiendo Fronteras

 Between June and August 2011, he went on his Dos Mundos: Revolucion Tour.
-On 1 August 2011, Alejandro released the song "Bajo un mismo sol", which was released as the theme of the 2011 Pan American Games.
+On 1 August 2011, Alejandro released the song "El mismo sol", which was released as the theme of the 2011 Pan American Games.
 He toured Latin America along with fellow singer Marc Anthony in a series of concerts named Dos Mundos, un Concierto (Two Worlds, one Concert).
 Alejandro collaborated with Christina Aguilera on a cover of the song "Hoy Tengo Ganas de Ti", released as the theme song for the soap opera "La tempestad".
 After only 17 days, the song was certified platinum in Mexico, with 65,000 sales from digital downloads.
 On 27 August 2013, he released the album Confidencias.
 It includes the duet with Christina Aguilera, along with duets with Vicente Fernández and Rod Stewart.
 In 2014, his song "Te Amare" was released as the theme song for the soap opera "Hasta el fin del mundo" replacing the original theme of Pedro Fernández.
 In 2015, Alejandro collaborated with Alejandro Sanz on a cover of the song "A que no me dejas", released as the theme song for the soap opera A que no me dejas.
 In 2016, Fernández was inducted into the Billboard Latin Music Hall of Fame.
 In February 2017, he released the album Rompiendo Fronteras and the single "Sé que te duele" became an instant hit.

+2023: Amor y Patria

+In 2023 Fernandez announced the tour named "Amor y Patria" (Love and Motherland in Spanish).
+His tour started in California, and included performances in Texas.